,

 Mental Health and Wellbeing has always been central to our work at Steep and its importance has increasingly been realised nationally in recent years.

 Children at Steep are supported to develop their resilience so that they are more able to cope in challenging circumstances and be able to overcome challenges and thrive.
-One of the ways we do this is by teaching resilience habits through our PSHE curriculum.
-We also capitalise on other learning opportunities throughout the curriculum - such as through the texts we carefully select for whole class reading.
+One of the ways we do this is by teaching wellbeing habits and techniques through our PSHE curriculum.
+Pleases see our PSHCE curriculum tab for more information and links.

-Further information about how we support mental health can be found in our mental health policy, and further information about local support and guidance services is available from Hampshire on this link: https://www.hants.gov.uk/socialcareandhealth/publichealth/mentalwellbeinghampshire/childrenandyoungfamilies
+Further information about how we support mental health can be found in our mental health policy, and information about local support and guidance services is available from Hampshire on this link: https://www.hants.gov.uk/socialcareandhealth/publichealth/mentalwellbeinghampshire/childrenandyoungfamilies

 Help Yourself - with Back to Basics